Ritchie Center: El Pomar Natatorium

 The El Pomar Natatorium is Denver's only Olympic-sized swimming pool.
 The swimming facility offers various types of swimming programs every week and as a DU Student, Alumni, Faculty, or Staff member, the Coors Fitness Center offers either complimentary or reduced fees for pool programs.

 A Coors Fitness Center membership allows full use of the pool, but also offers a Pool Only Access Membership for those only interested in swimming.
 This type of membership allows people to utilize the swimming pool for lap swim, but does not allow access to the other services included with a Coors Fitness Center membership like fitness classes.

 This 30000 sqft natatorium contains two three-meter and two one-meter springboards.
 The facility also provides permanent seating for about 300 people and additional temporary seating when necessary.

 The depth of the pool ranges from four feet to 14 ft and holds a volume of about 700,000 gallons.

 The El Pomar foundation donated $2 million in 1995 to University of Denver for the construction of the El Pomar Natatorium.

+Hamilton Gymnasium

+Hamilton Gymnasium is a 2,500-seat gymnasium that serves as the home of Denver's volleyball program and both men's and women's basketball teams.
+The gym is connected to Magness Arena via a common lobby area.
+When not in use for athletics, the seats can be rolled back exposing three full-sized basketball courts for general recreation.
+Hamilton previously served as the home of Pioneer gymnastics until 2019; the program's increased success saw them move select meets to Magness Arena to accommodate larger crowds, and beginning in 2021 their full home schedule was transferred over to the larger facility.
+Basketball, previously played at Magness, moved to Hamilton in 2021 to provide a more intimate atmosphere.